The best budget dash cams in 2025: low-cost dashboard cameras

 Driver assistance features can annoy

-This is also one of very few budget dash cams to offer a cloud storage service.
+This is also one of the very few budget dash cams to offer cloud storage.
 Called Vault, this works with all Garmin dash cams and means recordings of incidents will be automatically uploaded to the cloud (using the dash cam’s Wi-Fi connection to your phone) right after a collision is detected.
-Vault is priced from £4.99 a month and footage is held online for seven days before it is deleted, giving you time to view and download it.
+Vault costs $9.99 / £9.99 a month and footage is held online for seven days before it is deleted, giving you time to view and download it.
 All that said, the 47 also records directly to a microSD card like all other dash cams.

-We also like the Garmin’s voice control system, which is reliable and works quickly, and in testing we have round the company’s windscreen mounts are among the very best.
-Instead of a huge suction cup, Garmin dash cams snap magnetically to a coin-sized magnet that sticks to the screen and takes up very little space.
+I also like the Garmin’s voice control system, which is reliable and works quickly, and in testing, I’ve consistently liked the company’s windscreen mounts, which use a coin-sized magnet that sticks to the screen and takes up very little space.

 Lastly, this dash cam even offers optional driver assistance and safety functions, including forward collision and lane departure warnings, speed camera alerts, and a handy notification that pings if you’ve not noticed the vehicle ahead has started moving.